Rashmidhakne/teamcity-documentation/topics/rest-api.md

 <td>

-`POST` the same XML or JSON or just plain\-text as returned by `GET` to [`http://teamcity:8111/app/rest/buildTypes/<locator>/parameters/`](http://teamcity:8111/app/rest/buildTypes/<locator>/parameters/).
+`POST` the same XML or JSON or just plain-text as returned by `GET` to [`http://teamcity:8111/app/rest/buildTypes/<locator>/parameters/`](http://teamcity:8111/app/rest/buildTypes/<locator>/parameters/).
 Note that [secure parameters](typed-parameters.md), for example `type=password`, are listed, but the values not included into response, so the result should be amended before POSTing back.

 </td></tr>